 Old Joe Clark

 This fiddle tune sounds impressive when you play it fast, but it’s not very difficult because of all the repeated notes.
 Practice the rhythmic pattern on open strings first to make sure you feel it in your bow arm, then add the written notes.
+This is a great song to show your friends how much you’ve progressed in your learning experience.
 Click here for the easy violin sheet music.

 Easy Violin Songs: Rock

 Are you ready to rock out with these classic tunes?
 These beginner songs to play on violin are sure to “wow” your rock ’n’ roll audience.
 Use the simple tips below to help you perfect any of these violin songs, and don’t forget to jam along with the recordings!

 Another One Bites The Dust